gonzaloprb/Diversity_with_Depth/README.md

 I need your help with the betadisper function per depth (I cannot make it work, and I don't know if even possible)

-Please can you check the scripts and let me know?
+The goods are the scripts inside the folder, not the Rmarkdown

 the scripts do:   1) Generic richness and cover profile
                   2) NMDS